ChahakT/Semantic-Image-Segmentation/README.md

 >Feature Based Classification

 ● 9*9 neighbourhood of each pixel ( gray image) was analysed and five(5) Haralick features from co-occurrence matrices were computed, namely:
-  a) Angular Second Moment
+  Angular Second Moment, Variance, Entropy, Correlation and Inverse Difference Moment

-  b) Variance

-  c) Entropy

-  d) Correlation

-  e) Inverse difference moment